Cruise ships are still scrambling for safe harbor - Local News 8

 Previously, the ship had no coronavirus test kits on board.

-There are 797 guests and 645 crew on Rotterdam.
-On Zaandam, there are 446 guests and 602 crew members.
+There are currently 808 guests and 583 crew on Rotterdam.
+On Zaandam, there are 442 guests and 603 crew members on board.

-The guests who moved from Zaandam to Rotterdam completed a health screening beforehand, says Holland America.
+As of April 2, 107 guests (90 on Zaandam/17 on Rotterdam) and 143 crew on Zaandam (0 on Rotterdam) have presented with influenza-like symptoms.

 Guests on both ships are remaining in their staterooms until the ship disembarks.